The story so far…

 I thought about the camel driver and I decided to take him out of the equation.
 He wouldn’t actually do anything bad, so my feelings toward him were irrelevant.
 This was about how much I wanted to do this vs how much control my fear had over me.

 When it came right down to it, I didn’t want to chicken out.
 I knew it would be hard, but I would be very disappointed in myself if I got this close to sleeping in a nomad tent in the Sahara Desert and I let fear stop me from doing it.
+Sometimes you have to be brave when you travel.

 This is the key, not who else I had to answer to.
 I would be disappointed in myself.
 That should be the measure for all of our tough decisions.